Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Help your clients take advantage of this by offering a visual content creation package like Hurricane Media:

-Notice how Hurricane Media have links to their portfolio on their service page.
+Notice how Hurricane Media has links to their portfolio on their service page.
 It’s a fantastic way to boost credibility and encourage website visitors to hire you for that package.

 So, what does a visual content creation package include?
 Here are some of the activities you could offer in this bundle: